navidrome/website/content/en/docs/Usage/reverse-proxy.md

 If your reverse proxy does not support the standard subsonic authentication scheme, or if the subsonic clients you want to use don't support an alternate authentication mechanism also supported by your proxy (such as BasicAuth), you can still configure your proxy to bypass authentication on `/rest/*` URLs and let Navidrome perform authentication for those requests.
 In that case, your users will have to update their (initially random) password in Navidrome, to use it with their subsonic client.

+{{< alert title="Note" >}}
+Most reverse proxies and authentication services don't support the subsonic authentication scheme out of the box.

+A handful of clients claim to support BasicAuth (e.g. DSub and Symfonium on Android, and play:Sub on iOS), but even then it might not work as you expect (as it is not standardized by the subsonic specification): you will likely need to generate a subsonic error response instead of a proper BasicAuth authentication failure response.
+Otherwise, some clients might display an unexpected error such as "server unreachable" when the credentials are incorrect, and other clients might refuse to connect altogether even with valid credentials.
+{{< /alert >}}

 ### Navidrome Web App

 The Navidrome web app uses a mix of internal and subsonic APIs, and receives subsonic credentials from the server to use for requests against the subsonic API.
 As the credentials received from the server likely won't match those in your dedicated authentication service, you need to handle subsonic requests from the Navidrome web app (identified as the subsonic client `NavidromeUI` via the `c` query parameter) in a special way.
 You can either: